lighthouse-labs/gitbook-node-chat-tutorial/content/part2/socket.io.md

 # Socket.IO for Real-time messaging

-Now it's time to add the last missing, yet crucial piece to our app: CHAT FUNCTIONALITY!
+Now it's time to add the last missing, yet crucial piece to our app: _chat functionality_!

 To do this, we will leverage yet another 3rd party Node module.
-It's called Socket.io
+It's called Socket.io.

 Check it out here: <http://socket.io/>.